JoeJasinski/k8s_user/README.md

 - [x] Automate the creation of openssl key and csr
 - [x] Automate the creation of a k8s CSR resource
 - [x] Automate the approval of the CSR resource
-- [ ] Automate the creation of a kubeconfig
+- [x] Automate the creation of a kubeconfig
-- [ ] Automate or document the creation of cluster premissions
+- [x] Automate or document the creation of cluster premissions
-- [ ] Create a command line tool as well as python api
+- [x] Create a command line tool as well as python api
 - [ ] Document well
 - [ ] Automate the build
 - [ ] Good test coverage

-Quick Start
+## Quick Start

+Create and sign the user

 ```python
 import kubernetes